-…requesting that she purchase $1,000 worth of Google Play gift cards to give to company clients, she wasted no time.
-“In hindsight, I should have been like, ‘This is weird,’ but your boss asks you to do something and you do it,” said Kari Hornfeldt, a Chicago marketing professional.
+When marketing professional Kari Hornfeldt saw an “urgent” email from her boss, requesting that she purchase $1,000 worth of Google Play gift cards to give to company clients, she wasted no time.
+“In hindsight, I should have been like, ‘This is weird,’ but your boss asks you to do something and you do it,” Hornfeldt said.

 When the company credit card didn’t process, Kari purchased the cards using her own debit card, trusting the company would reimburse her.
-It turns out, the company knew nothing about it.
+Turns out, the company knew nothing about it.

 Kari and her company soon discovered they’d been scammed, by an increasingly common (and surprisingly effective) phishing email known as a CEO scam, or Business Email Compromise (BEC).
 But not before Kari followed additional instructions to “scratch off the back code and email a clear picture of all the codes.”